Contemplating how to increase client referrals?

 Most importantly, remove all questions that your current customers have regarding how you’ll treat their friends, family and associates.
 Describe your referral management process in detail and then promote it at various locations, including: website, waiting room, voicemail message, etc. When you do, more customers will promote your business, since clarity increases referrals.

-[Related] Sign up for my free monthly marketing tip.
-Receive creative and practical ideas to help you grow your small business.
+[Related] Receive creative and practical ideas to help you grow your small business.
+Subscribe to my blog.

 Referral Message Example: